HERBIZ Application

 To be eligible for HERBIZ, prospective participants must:

-• Available to attend all sessions in-person.
-Sessions are held once a month on Saturdays from 9 a.m. to 3:30 p.m. in Des Moines, IA.
+- Available to attend all sessions in-person.
+Sessions are held every other Saturday from August 1st to November 14th in Des Moines, IA.

 This is subject to change for the following year.
 If you have any questions, please reach out to director@latinaleadershipinitiative.org.